Welcome to The Lady Jane Franklin School Website

 On the morning of the 11th of November 2014 the whole school gathered in the dining room to participate in a Remembrance Day assembly which was led by Mr Mara.
 The presentation included the reading of poems by two year nine pupils.
 Pupils listened with great interest and observed the two minutes silence in an impeccable manner.
 The assembly was very successful and created a topic for discussion throughout the day.

-In addition to the remembrance day assembly the staff and pupils have planted approximately 400 trees in the shape of a poppy to create the schools’ own memorial garden.
+In addition to the Remembrance Day assembly the staff and pupils have planted approximately 400 trees in the shape of a poppy to create the schools own memorial garden.
 During the last few days all tutor groups were given the opportunity to plant their own tree within the display and all pupils participated in the project.
-The project was led by Mr Hodgson, the Land Based Studies Tutor.
-Mr Hodgson was assisted by two year 11 pupils.
+The project was led by Mr Hodson, the Land Based Studies Tutor.
+Mr Hodson was assisted by two year 11 pupils.

 Children in Need Charity Event Raised in Excess of £150